 - 2 lbs. sugar

 - 1 packet or 1 tsp. bread yeast

 The Right Container

 You need to find a suitable container.
-For this recipe and in these photos, I'm using a two-gallon bucket with a tight-fitting lid and a hole for a airlock that I bought at a wine store for $7.
+For this recipe and in these photos, I'm using a two-gallon bucket with a tight-fitting lid, and a hole for an airlock that I bought at a wine store for $7.
 Glass or plastic jars, bottles, or jugs will work just as well.
 Whatever you use, make sure it's clean.
-If you don't have an airlock, you can either poke small holes in a balloon with a pin and stretch it over the mouth of the bottle or, if your container has a screw-on lid place wax paper over the top and then twist the cap a half turn or so, so the container won't build pressure but will keep anything from getting in.
+If you don't have an airlock, and your container has a screw-on lid, place wax paper over the top and then twist the cap a half-turn or so, so the container won't build pressure but will keep anything from getting in.